November 16-18, 2017Buy Tickets

 The winning wines that will be available for tasting at the Festival are marked in the complete Wine, Beer & Spirits list.
 Look for the Gold Medal bottles at the wine displays to taste a winning wine!

-Experience Grand Rapids and the Kent County Lodging Association have teamed up to present the Impacting the Hospitality Celebration at the Festival on Thursday at 4pm.
-This Celebration is a ceremony to distinguish the WAVE Award winners, recognizing excellence in hospitality in Grand Rapids and Kent County, and the Hometown Champs who help to bring national conventions to Grand Rapids.
-Every day, service providers create a positive experience for guests and residents, and it is the goal of the WAVE Awards that the hard work and dedication of those individuals is truly noticed.
+Experience Grand Rapids and the Kent County Hospitality Association have teamed up to present the WAVE Awards at the Festival on Thursday at 3:30pm.
+WAVE stands for Way Above Visitor Expectations.
+This celebration is a ceremony with two components – 1) distinguish the WAVE Award winners, recognizing excellence in hospitality in Grand Rapids and Kent County, and 2) recognize the Certified Tourism Ambassador Star of the Year, who demonstrated exceptional customer service to Grand Rapids visitors.

 For more information about WAVE Awards visit: www.waveaward.com